Vicky200117/Blockchain-based-Document-Verification-System/README.md

   Navigate to https://127.0.0.1:5000 in your web browser.

 2.Register and login:
-  -Create a new account.
+  - Create a new account.
-  -Log in using your credentials.
+  - Log in using your credentials.

 3.Upload a document:
-  -Navigate to the upload page.
+  - Navigate to the upload page.
-  -Upload a document by providing the necessary details.
+  - Upload a document by providing the necessary details.

 4.Verify a document:
-  -Navigate to the verify page.
+  - Navigate to the verify page.
-  -Enter the document hash to verify its existence on the blockchain.
+  - Enter the document hash to verify its existence on the blockchain.